Boom & Bust cycles, the New Deal, and the crisis of 2008

 The new President Obama proposed to stimulate the economy by spending large amounts of capital for infrastructure building (badly neglected since the 1980's) and to initiate a Green Revolution by financing alternative energy sources to reduce dependency from foreign oil supplies and to mitigate CO2 emissions which threatens a looming global climate crises.

+Critics charge that spending for large public projects will take too much time and that tax relief would be effective more quickly.
 However, it's also possible that people - instead of spending their tax savings - would use the money to pay down their enormous credit debts.
 And it's not clear why enterpreneurs would spend their tax relief money to expand their businesses if there is no market for their goods.
 Why would automakers expand their capapilities at a time when the car market is shrinking?

 On the other hand, money for foodstamps and expanded unemployment benefits would inject money instantly into the economy.
-And if money is used to build infrastructure that would provide jobs for something that is badly needed in any case.
-(Such measures had reduced unemployment during the New Deal from 25% to 14% between 1933 and 1937)
+And if money is used to build infrastructure, that would provide jobs for something that is badly needed in any case.
+(Such measures reduced unemployment during the New Deal from 25% to 14% between 1933 and 1937)

 The ideological split widens